cebarbosa/paintbox/README.md

-# LickPy
+# PySPs
-A Python library to compute spectral indices for unresolved stellar spectra, in particular Lick indices.
+A Python library to compute study stellar populations using absorption lines and single/composite stellar population models.